freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1310.1

-Things are looking more organized :smile: I see the new fonts.
+Things are looking more organized :smile: The new fonts are there.
 Now you can remove the old `fonts` folder and everything in it.
 You can't do that with `rmdir` since it's not empty.
-I have an idea, view the "help" menu of the `rm` command.
+View the "help" menu of the `rm` command to see if you can find anything.

 #### HINTS